michellesanseverino/instalike-back/README.md

 # Instalike-Back

 ## Project Overview
-Instalike-Back is a backend service designed to support the Instalike application (project created during the course "Imersão Dev Back-end" provided by Alura in November 2024).
-This project provides APIs for photo uploads.
-Also, as a experiment, the course explained how the Google Gemini can be integrated inside back-end.
-For the database and deploy, it was used MongoDB Atlas and Google Cloud.
+Instalike-Back is a backend service designed to support the Instalike application (project created during the course "Imersão Dev Back-end" provided by Alura in November 2024). **This project provides APIs for photo upload**s.
+Also, as a experiment, the course explained **how the Google Gemini can be integrated inside back-end**.
+For the database and deploy, **it uses MongoDB Atlas and Google Cloud**.
 For more information, please read below:

 ## Tools and Technologies Used